 On May 10, 2019, Dlorah entered into a long-term loan agreement with Center for Excellence in Higher Education, Inc. for \$8.5 million.
 The loan was secured by a mortgage granted by Dlorah on certain real property located in Pennington County, South Dakota, pursuant to a real estate mortgage entered into between the parties on the same date as the loan agreement, along with security agreements covering two aircraft and an assignment of leases and rents.
 The Company paid a non-refundable loan origination fee of \$250,000 upon entering into the agreement.
-Monthly payments of accrued and unpaid interest were required beginning July 1, 2019, with a final payment of all outstanding principal and interest due on October 15, 2020.
-The outstanding balance of this loan, net of the loan origination fee, was approximately \$5.249 million, which was paid off on August 13, 2020.
+Monthly payments of accrued and unpaid interest were required beginning July 1, 2019, with a final payment of all outstanding principal and interest due on

+October 15, 2020.
+This loan was satisfied in its entirety and closed during the fiscal year ended May 31, 2021.
+The outstanding balance of this loan, net of the loan origination fee, was approximately \$0 and \$5.249 million as of May 31, 2021 and 2020, respectively.
 The primary purpose of the loan was to provide a source of cash collateral to secure a letter of credit issued by Black Hills Community Bank N.A. for the benefit of the United States Department of Education (USDOE) in the amount of \$7.331 million.
-The letter of credit was issued on May 10, 2019.
+The letter of credit (LOC) was issued on May 10, 2019.
 It was secured by a restricted certificate of deposit totaling \$7.375 million.
 An update to the letter of credit was received from the USDOE on April 9, 2020.
-The letter of credit requirement was reduced to approximately \$4.770 million, thus allowing for a reduction in the certificate of deposit that is collateralizing the letter of credit.
+The LOC requirement was reduced to approximately \$4.8 million, thus allowing for a reduction in the certificate of deposit that is collateralizing the LOC.
+In January 2022, the USDOE reduced the LOC requirement to \$1,991,983, thus reducing the collateralized CD that secures the LOC.